Revilo P. Oliver: White nationalism

-In 1966, Oliver embarrassed Welch by proclaiming that the world's troubles would be ended if "all Jews were vaporized at dawn tomorrow" along with "Illuminati" and "Bolsheviks".
+In a Boston rally on July 2, 1966, Oliver embarrassed Welch by proclaiming that the world's troubles would be ended if "all Jews were vaporized at dawn tomorrow" along with "Illuminati" and "Bolsheviks".
 Alleging that Welch had tricked him or sold out to Zionist interests, he decried what he called "the Birch hoax".
 He was "forced to resign" from the society on July 30, 1966.
 Oliver later claimed in 1981 to have discovered that Welch "was merely the nominal head of the Birch business, which he operated under the supervision of a committee of Jews".
 Oliver is described as "a virulent anti-Semite" in Claire Conner's memoir about the time, Wrapped in the Flag: A Personal History of America's Radical Right.
 From the 1960s until his death, Oliver produced essays alleging Jewish conspiracies.

 Oliver subsequently became involved with Willis Carto's National Youth Alliance (NYA).
 Oliver mentored William Luther Pierce, founder of the National Alliance and author of The Turner Diaries.
+Oliver is probably the author of the 1959 anonymous novel The John Franklin Letters, which was cited by Pierce as his most direct inspiration for The Turner Diaries.
 He also mentored the neo-Nazi activist Kevin Alfred Strom.
 "Oliver's writings on Jews and race-mixing became an important part of neo-Nazi culture in the early twenty-first century," according to Andrew S. Winston of the University of Guelph.

 In 1978, Oliver became an editorial adviser for the Institute for Historical Review, an organization devoted primarily to Holocaust denial.
-He was also a regular contributor to Liberty Bell, an antisemitic magazine.
+He was also a regular contributor to Liberty Bell, an antisemitic magazine of George P. Dietz.

-Although originally a proponent that Christianity is essential to Western civilization, Oliver became convinced that Christianity, by promoting universality and brotherhood rather than racial survival, it was itself a Jewish product and part of the conspiracy.
+Although originally a proponent that Christianity is essential to Western civilization, Oliver became convinced that Christianity, by promoting universality and brotherhood rather than racial survival, was itself a Jewish product and part of the conspiracy.
 In a 1990 article, he characterized Christianity as "a spiritual syphilis" that "has rotted the minds of our race and induced paralysis of our will to live".
 Damon T. Berry, in his book Blood and Faith: Christianity and American White Nationalism (Syracuse University Press, 2017), devotes a chapter to Oliver, concluding that "Oliver hated both conservativism and Christianity ... because they equally represented to him an ideological poison that was alien to the best instincts of the white race to defend its existence."